JavaFXpert/quantum-music-playground/README.md

 ***TODO: Remove radians from the image, and introduce in a future image***

-The logic by which a couple of H gates (also known as Hadamard gates) resulted in this drum pattern can be explained using some basic math:
+The logic by which a couple of **H** gates (also known as *Hadamard* gates) resulted in this drum pattern can be explained using some basic math:

 First off, the wires labeled **q0** - **q7** on the quantum circuit represent the least significant digit through the most significant digit of a binary value.
 The reason that there are 16 columns in the previous grid is that **q3** (the fourth wire) is the highest wire on which a gate is present.
 This defines a range of 2<sup>4</sup> binary numbers from `0000` - `1111`, and are labeled **Basis states** across the bottom of the previous image.
 Each *basis state* represents a step in our musical sequence.

 > **A bit about basis states**
 >
 > A basis state, sometime referred to as a *computational basis state*, is a concept used in quantum computing to represent a component of a quantum state.
 In this example, the quantum circuit defines a quantum state that is comprised of 16 basis states.
+Each basis state contains a complex number from which two important values may be derived:
+>
-Each basis state contains a complex number from which two important values can be derived: The *probability* that this basis state will be the result when measuring the quantum state, and the *phase angle* of this basis state.
-Both of these concepts will be covered at appropriate times in this tutorial.
+> - The *probability amplitude* that represents the likelihood that this basis state will be the result when measuring the quantum state, and
+> - the *phase angle* of this basis state.
+>
+> Both of these concepts will be revisited at appropriate times in this tutorial.
 For now, it is important to understand that there is one binary digit in each basis state for each wire in a quantum circuit, where the number of wires is determined by the highest wire on which a gate is present.
 It is also necessary to know that the rightmost binary digit of each basis state corresponds to the topmost wire, labeled **q0**.
 As you may know, the rightmost binary digit is referred to as being in position 0, because its place value is 2<sup>0</sup> in the binary numbering system.

 To calculate on which of these sequence steps the bass drum will play, take a look at the quantum circuit and the sequence grid together in this image while reading the explanation that follows.